 7 Tips for a Safe, Successful Black Bear Hunting Trip

 Black bears have an amazing sense of smell.
 Judging by their large, black noses alone, you can already tell that their snouts are physically capable of taking in smells from a very wide range.

-It’s difficult to quantify their senses, but reports say black bears can detect scents from more than 18 to 20 miles away.
-Although, the same report states that conservative researchers note the black bear can only smell food within a two-mile radius.
+It's difficult to quantify their senses, but reports say black bears can detect scents from more than 18 to 20 miles away.
+However, the same report states that conservative researchers note the black bear can only smell food within a two-mile radius.

-Either way, they have an amazing sense of smell that outperforms even a bloodhound’s.
-It’s no exaggeration to say that the biggest mistake any hunter can comment when hunting black bears is underestimating the creature’s ability to detect various smells.
+Either way, they have an amazing sense of smell that outperforms even a bloodhound's.
+It's no exaggeration to say that the biggest mistake any hunter can make when hunting black bears is underestimating the creature's ability to detect various smells.

 With that in mind, do your best to stay unscented.
 Weeks or days prior to your trip, opt to use unscented soap, deodorant, and shampoo so you start neutralizing the odor your body emits.

 For a more neutral skin scent, set aside all the air fresheners, scented candles, and air purifiers in your home.

 Apart from going above and beyond to maintain a neutral skin scent, strive to keep your clothes scent-free as well.
 To do so, start using unscented soap and detergent on your hunting clothes.
 Wash your other clothing items in a separate cycle as well.